 Another survivor, Amanda (name changed), was rescued from trafficking when she was already past the normal high school age.
 The only way for her to complete a GED would be to have someone tutor her and help her through GED classes and tests since she had little to no education during the years she was trafficked.

 A GED can change the course of a survivor’s life forever, and help boost their confidence in themselves as they work to heal from their trauma.
 With your help, we can help cover the cost of a GED program and tutor for survivors like Rachel and Amanda to support them in reaching their dreams.
 Freedom starts with you; we have the opportunity to give survivors something back that their traffickers so greedily took away.

 With your support, you can help us not only rescue kids from #TraffickinginAmerica, but also help them get back to school and feel confident in the classroom.
-Donate at this page during the month of September 2019!

 WHAT CAN YOU DO?